 BlacKkKlansman – Spike Lee film loosely based on the true story of a black cop infiltrating the KKK.
 The link to Trump’s America at the end is terrifying.

-Mad Men – my God, how I love this TV show.
-I watched the first 5 series about three years ago.
+Mad Men – I watched the first 5 series about three years ago.
 Now I’m watching 6 and 7 and am enjoying it just as much.
-The clothes, furniture, current events and oh, oh, oh, the fabulous characters.
+The clothes, furniture, current events and the fabulous characters.
 It’s a masterclass in how to keep characters developing over series.

 The Happy Prince – about the time after Oscar Wilde was released from prison.
 Rupert Everett is fabulous.
 Wilde’s story is important in getting to grips with Victorian society.
 I’m reading about him for book 3.

 The Cordovas at the Prince Albert, Brighton.
 Incredible arrangements and musicianship.
 Country heaven.
 The Band mixed with Traffic and the Louvin Brothers.

 Declan Welsh and the Decadent West.
 Amazing gig at The Green Door Store.
 Terrific noise from Scotland.

 Anne Enright.
 I’d resolved not to put any novelists on this list as there are too many I could have included.
 But I’ve just read Green Road and The Gathering.

 Derelect London tours by Paul Talling.
 Long and good.
 Always sold out.

 Girls – Lena Dunham.
 Brutally honest.
 Totally engrossing.

 Big Little Lies – excellent music and visuals, and an incredible script that builds and builds to something very powerful.